 Bump! is a fun game meant to be played with two players.
 Students choose a mat with different shapes on it.
 In the winter months, I like to use a mat that has different shapes that look like snowflakes!
 There’s nothing more fun in the winter than dreaming of a snow day, after all.

 Each student will need a different set of cubes or other manipulatives.
 The manipulatives they use must be different colors.
 The first student spins a spinner and places his or her cube on the shape the spinner lands on.
 The second student does the same.
 The catch is if the second student spins the same shape as the first student, they can bump that student’s cube off and replace it with their own!

 If a student spins the same shape at two different times, and they haven’t been bumped off, they can place a second cube on the same shape.
 This means that they are safe.
 They cannot be bumped off after that.

 The student who uses up all of their cubes first is the winner!

-Using the key on the side of the page, students match different colored cubes to the different shapes on their mat.
+This is an all time favorite shape activity with my Kindergarten students.
+Anything where kids can use snap cubes is a win in our classroom!
+To play this fun shape matching game, students will use the key on the side of the page.
+They will match different colored cubes to the different shapes on their mat.
 This can be done with a partner, where each student takes turns adding a cube to the mat.
 Or it can be done independently.